robbert-vdh/yabridge/tools/migration/README.md

 there are a few scripts here that you can use to convert old project files to the new format.

+These scripts won't overwrite any existing files, but remember to always make more backups than you really need!

-TODO: Document further once we add the actual scripts
+TODO: Document further once we finish the Bitwig, Ardour and Renoise scripts